Susan Faludi: Backlash

-Susan Faludi's 1991 book Backlash: The Undeclared War Against American Women argued that the 1980s saw a backlash against feminism, especially due to the spread of negative stereotypes against career-minded women.
-Faludi asserted that many who argue "a woman's place is in the home, looking after the kids" are hypocrites, since they have wives who are working mothers or, as women, they are themselves working mothers.
-This work won her the National Book Critics Circle Award for general nonfiction in 1991.
-The book has become a classic feminist text, warning women of every generation that the gains of feminism should not be taken for granted.
+Susan Faludi's 1991 book Backlash: The Undeclared War Against American Women argues that the 1980s saw a backlash against feminism, especially due to the spread of negative stereotypes against career-minded women.
+Faludi asserted that many who argue that women should stay home to look after children are hypocrites, since they have wives who are working mothers or, as women, are themselves working mothers.
+This work won her the National Book Critics Circle Award for Nonfiction in 1991.
+The book has become a classic feminist text.

-In 2014, high-profile women such as journalists Jill Abramson and Katha Pollitt, actress/writer Lena Dunham, and feminist novelist Roxane Gay, among many others, reread each of the chapters of the book and examined their contemporary relevance.
-In September 2015, Bustle.com included Backlash among its list of "25 Bestsellers from the last 25 years you simply must make time to read."
+In 2014, a public book club by Matter and MSNBC was started, where writers including Jill Abramson, Katha Pollitt, Lena Dunham, and Roxane Gay, reread chapters of the book and examined their contemporary relevance.
+In September 2015, Bustle included Backlash among its list of "25 Bestsellers from the last 25 years you simply must make time to read."
 Reflecting on the legacy of the book in The New Yorker in July 2022, Molly Fischer called Backlash "an era-defining phenomenon" that "presented a damningly methodical assessment of women’s status in Reagan-era America."
-Backlash has also been translated into several foreign languages, including Spanish, Portuguese, Polish, German, Finnish, Korean, and Italian.
+Backlash has been translated into Spanish, Portuguese, Polish, German, Finnish, Korean, and Italian.

 Stiffed

-In Faludi's 1999 book Stiffed: The Betrayal of the American Man, Faludi analyzes the state of the American man.
+In Faludi's 1999 book Stiffed: The Betrayal of the American Man, Faludi analyzes the state of American masculinity.
 Faludi argues that while many of those in power are men, most individual men have little power.
-American men have been brought up to be strong, support their families and work hard.
-But many men who followed this now find themselves underpaid or unemployed, disillusioned and abandoned by their wives.
-Changes in American society have affected both men and women, Faludi concludes, and it is wrong to blame individual men for class differences, or for plain differences in individual luck and ability, that they did not cause and from which men and women suffer alike.
+American men have been brought up to be strong, support their families, and work hard, but many men then find themselves underpaid or unemployed, disillusioned, and abandoned by their wives.
+Changes in American society have affected both men and women, Faludi concludes, and it is wrong to blame individual men for class differences, or for differences in individual luck and ability, that they did not cause and from which men and women both suffer.